afaji/afaji.github.io/_pages/research.md

 on data set construction for a while; hence, multimodal datasets were a natural extension.
 [CVQA](https://huggingface.co/datasets/afaji/cvqa) is one of the largest human-made multimodal multilingual datasets.
-I served as the primary lead and organizer of this initiative, conceptualizing the project and spearheading a massive collaboration of over 70 authors to construct culturally relevant visual question answering for more than 30 language and country pairs.
+I served as the main lead and organizer of this initiative, conceptualizing the project and spearheading a massive collaboration of over 70 authors to construct culturally relevant visual question answering for more than 30 language and country pairs.

 </div>